Skip to main content

 Sherlock Holmes, The World's Most Famous Literary Detective

 ‘Holmes takes my mind from better things’, Arthur Conan Doyle once complained.
 His mother sternly objected.[1]
 He did nothing better, she told him.
 Posterity has agreed with Mrs Doyle.
 Sherlock Holmes is not merely the best thing the author did, but one of the best things any author has done.
 The ‘unofficial consulting detective’, operating from his modest ‘digs’ at 221B Baker Street (the ‘B’ is a nice touch), where the detective resides, Mrs Hudson, his dragonish landlady, keeps house, and Dr Watson, premaritally, lodges, has joined that select of literary characters whose fame has soared beyond literature - along with Hamlet, Don Quixote, Samuel Pickwick, Svengali, and Harry Potter.
 The Holmes enterprise began modestly with A Study in Scarlet, for which its impoverished author, then a struggling physician, received the measly sum of £25.
 Now ‘Sherlock’ is a television and film franchise, generating millions world-wide.
 How did it happen?
-Why has Holmes contin
+Why has Holmes continued to capti

 How Sherlock Holmes Changed The World